greenwyrt/plover2CAT/docs/reference/export.md

 Plover2CAT offers exports to RTF/CRE, the commonly used data exchange format for transcripts.
 As a result, it is possible to import transcripts from Plover2CAT to commercial software such as CaseCatalyst.
 Plover2CAT exports a [subset](rtf_support.md) of the [RTF spec](https://web.archive.org/web/20201017075356/http://www.legalxml.org/workgroups/substantive/transcripts/cre-spec.htm).

+### Paper Tape

+This exports the transcript paper tape in Plover's paper tape format.

 ## Export from editor

 The editor offloads exporting to another thread through `documentWorker`.